bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

 - **Exploit win‑streak bias.** You can queue during off‑peak hours to farm AI opponents and rack up easy wins.

 If you don't care about hitting FM ASAP, play what you enjoy.
-I am, in fact, one of the sorry War-Bonding saps.
+I am, in fact, one of the saps running War Bonds.

 Thanks for reading!

 B&S